faltastic/pixelSortLive/README.md

 * Frate = speed control, it really changes the sketch's framerate
 * Flip Time = set how long it takes between image flips, the higher the value the slower the flip

+* Overlay = set the hue and transparency of an overlay layer

+* Shot = Take a screenshot of the display window and save it in TIFF format

 * Albums = load another album